astronautas/backbone-judge.js/README.md

 Validating functions have to be written by programmers themselves, although, Judge is shipped with predefined length and presence validating functions.

 Judge.js was initially designed as a Backbone.js plugin for models to validate attributes.
 As the code was universal for any sorts of validations even without Backbone, the plugin was renamed from BackboneCop to Judge.js.
+## Idea: to create Rails like validations for Backbone model